FloatingStory/CSE-5525-Default-Project/README.md

 #after merging weights with base model, go to evals/run_eval.sh and adjust the "model_path" variable to the name of the merged model and execute the run_eval.sh to get OLMES evaluation outputs
 bash evals/run_eval.sh

+#after getting OLMES eval outputs you can use CodeExtensionAnalysis.ipynb to observe the code generated.
 ```

 This is the end of our adjustments to this README, the rest below is what was provided by default in the template github repo provided to us.